urani-trade/solana-dev-onboarding-rs/demos/frontend/07_create_dapp_cli/README.md

 <br>

-* Run the follow to create a new keypair inside the `./anchor/target/deploy` directory:
+* Run the following to create a new key pair inside `./anchor/target/deploy`:

 <br>